ncatlab/nlab-content/pages/3/8/4/0/483/content.md

 A **directed category** is a category with an [[interval object]].

 [[Tim Porter|Tim]] :  Eric, can you be more precise about what you mean, say, with the first of these?

-My approach would be first to see what the examples of things that we need as directed spaces:  spaces with a (local?) closed partial order for instance, Marco Grandis' $d$-spaces, Lorentz manifolds (no specific time direction, but can't go backwards, (so time slice will be something that needs to be 'formulateable'), causal sets in their various forms, and so on.
+My approach would be first to see what the examples of things that we need as directed spaces:  spaces with a (local?) closed partial order for instance, Marco Grandis' $d$-spaces, Lorentz manifolds (no specific time direction, but can't go backwards, (so _time slice_ will be something that needs to be 'formulateable'), causal sets in their various forms, and so on.
 We want both physics and computer science as inspirations I think.

-Have a look at Martin Raussen and Lizbeth Fajstrup's workas well, then Philip Gaucher's flows, which although I think are too near the Computer Science applications for our needs have some very interesting aspects.
+Have a look at Martin Raussen and Lizbeth Fajstrup's work as well, then Philip Gaucher's flows, which although I think that they are too near the Computer Science applications for our needs, have some very interesting aspects.
+Finally look at Sanjeevi's pages at [LIX](http://www.lix.polytechnique.fr/~sanjeevi/).

 There were a lot of talks at [ATMCS08](http://www.lix.polytechnique.fr/~sanjeevi/atmcs/), last summer on this sort of thing.